 Um… Okay… That’s a really tortured construction.

-Look, our planet is Earth, so if there are such things as ‘Earth visitors’ then this is by definition their destination.
+Look, our planet is Earth, so if there are such things as ‘Earth visitors’ then by definition this their destination.
 Just say ‘have aliens been to Earth’, Leonard.
 Much easier.

 Death Valley.
 Now we’re talking.
 Talk about how harsh it is, creepy music, shots of the pitiless sun.
 Nice!
 We’re looking specifically at feral donkeys living in Death Valley.
 I never knew there were feral donkeys in Death Valley.
 Big shout out to the Death Valley Donkeys!
 Anyhoo, Nimoy observes that these donkeys are the descendants of donkeys abandoned by miners, and wonders if there’s a parallel between these donkeys left behind by miners and humanity.
 Possibly left behind by aliens!
 And before you can even say ‘what the—’ we’re looking at a fossil shellfish from Utah which was discovered in ‘what appear to be shoe prints.’